 And also?
 Honey roasted peanuts!
 Because YUM.

-We love these mason jar salad recipes because
+We love this Thai chickpea mason jar salad because

 - the only thing you have to cook is the quinoa (so no oven, yay!)